Sylkpac/Github/README.md

 _**git status**_

-*the text result should be 'red' indicating a change to the file is _not_ commited.
+*_Red:_ A file listed in red indicates that it is untracked.
+This means the file is new and hasn't been added to the Git repository yet.
+_Green:_ A file listed in green indicates that it is staged.
+This means the file is ready to be committed to the repository.

 Stage and Commit Changes:

-_**git add README.md
+_**git add README.md**_

-git commit -m "Updated README with additional info"**_
+_**git commit -m "Updated README with additional info"**_

 Push Changes to GitHub: